Survey Results - Trainee feedback on Irwin Mitchell

 3.00pm: At 3pm I have a call with a lawyer in Germany in relation to a cross-border restructuring deal I have been working on with a different partner in the team.
 Following the call I update the partner on what has been said and the follow up points.

 3.30pm: Next, I draft a letter to HMRC in relation to a deal one of the junior solicitors in the team had completed a few days earlier for one of our most active clients.

 4.00pm: Finally, I prepare a documents pack ahead of a completion meeting tomorrow morning.
 I contact the client to ensure he knows the timing and venue of the meeting.

 5.45pm: I spend my last few minutes in the office updating my to-do list and recording my time for the day before heading home.

 About the firm

 Group chief executive: Andrew Tucker

-Other offices: Birmingham, Bristol, Cambridge, Chichester, Gatwick, Glasgow, Leeds, London, Manchester, Middlesbrough, Newbury, Newcastle, Southampton.
+Other offices: Birmingham, Bristol, Cambridge, Chichester, Gatwick, Glasgow, Leeds, London, Manchester, Middlesbrough (consulting office), Newbury, Newcastle, Sheffield, Southampton.

 Perks: 25 days’ holiday, health plan, recognition scheme, two CSR days a year, sports team sponsorship, season ticket loan, contributory pension scheme, death in service cover, critical illness cover.